ElGonan/carssification_AI/finalreadme.md

 ![Figure 3.
 Dataset Distribution (Test)](./images/numinstancestest.png)
 <p align="center"><em>Figure 3.
 Dataset Distribution (Test)</em></p>

-so they also requiered almost no prepocessing.
+Thus, they also required almost no preprocessing.
 However since the validation and Test data are not as sustantial as the training data, Data Augmentation was applied to both Validation and Test sets to increase the number of instances and improve the model's generalization capabilities.
 The augmentation